aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-draft-email-appointment-java-aspose/_index.md

 String dataDir = "YOUR_DOCUMENT_DIRECTORY/email/";
 mapiMsg.save(dataDir + "DraftAppointmentRequest.msg");
 ```
-**Why?** Saving it in `.msg` format allows for easy integration with Microsoft Outlook or other email clients that support this format.
+**Why?** Saving it in `.msg` format allows for easy integration with Microsoft Outlook or other email clients that support this format, effectively **save draft outlook msg**.

 ### Troubleshooting Tips
 - **Timezone Issues:** Ensure your system's timezone is correctly set if UTC isn’t working as expected.